Creating Rules (V2)

 - Lost to Follow Up

 Vault only allows you to move a Subject into a more advanced Status.
-For example, you can move a subject from Randomized to Enrolled, but you can’t move a subject from Complete to Enrolled.
+For example, you can move a subject from Enrolled to Randomized, but you can’t move a subject from Complete to Enrolled.

 Vault records either the Event Date or the value for a date or datetime Item as the date for the status change.
 Vault records this date using different fields on the Subject object (